conduitio-labs/conduit-connector-db2/README.md

 | `CONDUIT_OPERATION_TYPE`        | Operation type: `insert`, `update`, or `delete`.     |
 | `CONDUIT_TRACKING_CREATED_DATE` | Date when the event was added to the tacking table.  |

+The connector saves  information about update, delete, insert `table` operations inside tracking table.
+For example if user inserts new row into `table` connector saves all new columns values inside tracking table
+with `CONDUIT_OPERATION_TYPE` = `insert`

 Triggers have name pattern `CONDUIT_TRIGGER_{{operation_type}}_{{table}}`.